-A while ago we talked about the importance of seeking to understand your leadership environment before you start trying to lead.
-And if you were taking good notes and paying attention to the people you talked with, you should have a pretty good idea of the direction you want to take your team.
-Now the question becomes, how do you get them to go there?
+A while ago we talked about the importance of seeking to understand our leadership environment before we start trying to lead.
+If we were taking good notes and paying attention, we should have a pretty good idea of the direction we want to take the team.
+Now the question becomes, how do we get them to go there?

-The way you communicate the vision to your team can make or break their ability and desire to actually achieve it.
-Read on for an example of what I’m talking about, and three things to be sure to include if you want to strike the right chord with your team.
+The way we communicate the vision to our team can make or break their ability and desire to actually achieve it.
+Read on for an example of what I’m talking about, and three things to be sure to include if we want to strike the right chord with our team.

 You are Losing Me…

 I play guitar.
 It’s a hobby that gives me balance, keeps me learning, and helps me stay mentally fresh.
 I make no claims of talent, but it’s fun to learn new songs, work out different strumming patterns, try to improvise.
 And slowly, with some help, I’m getting better.

 One of the ways I like to learn something new is to go to YouTube.
 There are loads of videos about how to play the guitar part to just about any song you can imagine.
 Some are really well put together.
 Others: not so much.

 The worst ones?
 The title promises to teach you three mind blowing guitar chords or licks that will amaze your friends and make you an instant guitar hero.

 Typically the video starts with some guy in his apartment.
 He greets you and then tells you how he’s going to teach you this awesome guitar lick.
 And then he goes straight into the details.